seansusmilch/least-watched/docs/media-processor.md

 1. Load enabled Sonarr/Radarr instances, date preference, and the single enabled Emby instance.
 2. Early exit if no Emby instance is enabled.
 3. Fetch all Sonarr Series and Radarr Movies; build matching maps by tvdb/tmdb/imdb for join enrichment.
 4. Enumerate Emby library items (Movies, Series) with optional library filtering and paging (pageSize 500).
-Current run is limited by `TESTING_LIMIT`.
+Current run can be limited by `MEDIA_PROCESSOR_ITEM_LIMIT` environment variable (optional).
 5. For each Emby item:
    - Create a base `ProcessedMediaItem` with ids, title, paths, year, and `embyId`.
    - Enrich from Sonarr (Series) or Radarr (Movies) via provider id maps to populate path, size, TV stats, monitored, and added date from Arr.